2010–11 North American winter: Seasonal forecasts

 On October 21, 2010, the National Oceanic and Atmospheric Administration's Climate Prediction Center issued its US winter outlook.
 It predicted a La Niña to form.
 The Outlook predicted colder and wetter than average winter for the Pacific Northwest and Northern plains.
 It also predicted that the Southern plains, Gulf States, Southwest and Southeast Regions receiving a warmer and drier winter season with Florida having equal chance of a below or above average temperatures.
 The central United States, Mid Atlantic and New England had equal chances of having below or above average temperature and precipitation.

 It predicted that Alaska would have colder than average temperatures with an equal chance for above average or below average precipitation.
 It predicted that Hawaii would be drier than average in November but Wetter December through February.

+Seasonal summary

 Events

 The 2010–2011 winter featured several significant storms, and one of them was a historic storm.
 A storm that spawned a devastating tornado outbreak in mid-April was responsible for a late-season blizzard in the Great Plains.